ranfysvalle02/prefect-ray-agent/README.md

 * **Simplified development:** PREFECT's high-level interface makes it easy to define and manage complex workflows.
 * **Improved performance:** Ray's distributed computing capabilities ensure that workflows are executed efficiently.
 * **Enhanced reliability:** PREFECT's fault tolerance mechanisms and Ray's automatic recovery capabilities help to ensure that workflows are resilient to failures.

-**Understanding the Role of LLMs**

-In the provided code, the `CustomAgent` class utilizes an LLM to determine the appropriate workflow to execute based on the user input.
-The LLM is used to analyze the input and identify the relevant process and input parameters.

-In the context of agentic workflow automation, Large Language Models (LLMs) play a pivotal role in:

-* **Understanding Natural Language:** LLMs can process and interpret human language, enabling agents to understand and respond to user requests and instructions.
-* **Task Selection and Routing:** Based on the user's input, LLMs can determine the most appropriate workflow or task to execute.
-* **Dynamic Workflow Generation:** LLMs can generate new workflows on-the-fly, adapting to changing circumstances or requirements.
-* **Knowledge Base Access:** LLMs can access and process information from external knowledge bases, providing agents with relevant data to complete their tasks.

 ### Limitations and Challenges of Agentic Workflow Automation